 Antioxidants, caffeic acid, diet, fruit and vegetable diet, fatty acids, good fat diet, Greek diet, high fat diet, Italian diet, olive oil, omega-3 fatty acids, tyrosol, vegetarian, vegetarian diet, wine.

-The common Mediterranean diet has the following characteristics: high consumption of fruits, vegetables, bread and other cereals, potatoes, beans, nuts and seeds; olive oil as an important monounsaturated fat source; low to moderate amounts of dairy products, fish and poultry, with red meat eaten rarely; eggs consumed up to four times a week; and low to moderate consumption of wine.
-The pyramid below represents the amount of foods typically consumed in this diet.
+The common Mediterranean diet has the following characteristics: high consumption of fruits, vegetables, bread and other cereals, potatoes, beans, nuts and seeds; olive oil as an important monounsaturated fat source; low-to-moderate amounts of dairy products, fish and poultry, with red meat eaten rarely; eggs consumed up to four times a week; and low to moderate consumption of wine.